- Pre-register with Human Resources or Topeka Police Department

 Members of the Police Department administer the Police Officers Physical Abilities Test (POPAT with oversight by the Civil Service Commission).
-This test is administered prior to the written test.
-Both the POPAT and written exam are required to be given at least once a year, but can be given more often based on the need to fill vacancies.
+This test is administered immediately after the written test and only those candidates who pass the written test move on to the POPAT.
 This test is designed to test your physical ability to perform the essential job functions of a patrol officer to include the pursuing and subduing of a fleeing adult male suspect.
 The test requires you to complete the following stations:

 The POPAT is administered and certified by a designee of the Topeka Civil Service Commission.
 Members of the Police Department assist both the Civil Service Commission and City Personnel in the testing process.

-1) Click Here to register for the next available test THEN, choose method A or B:
+Register for the next available test, then choose method A or B:

 You will be required to show photo identification to gain admittance into the testing areas.
 You must maintain photo identification with you throughout the testing process in the event a question of eligibility should arise.
 Failure to supply some form of formalized identification card, with photograph, such as a Drivers License or State Identification Card will result in the elimination from employment consideration.

-If you have passed the POPAT within the last four months, you will only need to take the written examination.
+If you have passed the POPAT within the last 4 months, you will only need to take the written examination.